EddieEldridge/Zephyr/README.md

 The aim of this project was to develop an application for the Universal Windows Platform.
 I chose a Unity game as any kind of Unity project can be run on UWP devices.

 ## Program
 The game consists of 3 levels and a tutorial.
 It has mechanics such as jumping, moving platforms and wall-jumping.
 The aim of the game is see how fast you can complete a level.
+The players best times will be stored so they don't need to record it manually.
 At the moment, the levels are quite short but I intend to update this game with longer levels and more content in the future.

 ## Design
 The program was designed using completely free software and assets.
 I made many of the assets myself using free software such as Paint.net and Audacity.
 All the software I used was completely free and I didn't have to pay for anything.